soraxas/firmware/README.md

 This firmware is 100% compatible with original unmodified agent.
 All you need is to flash the modified firmware.
 Configurations won't get lost in case you decide to switch back to official firmware, or if you then again flash the modified version too, since config formats were not altered in any way.

+## Featured usecases

+The firmware adds macro commands for (almost?) all basic features of the keyboard.
+Furthermore some conditionals, jumps and sync mechanisms are added.

+Some of the usecases which can be achieved via these commands are:
+- ability to mimic secondary roles
+- ability to bind actions to doubletaps
+- custom layer switching logic, including nested layer toggling (however, only one hold layer can be active at a time)
+- flow control via goto command

 ## Example
 For instance, if the following text is pasted as a macro text action, playing the macro will result in toggling of fn layer.